stjudecab/CoCoRV_nextflow_conda/README.md

 The CoCoRV nextflow pipeline script, nextflow configuration file, and example run configuration files are provided in this repository.

 * *CoCoRVPipeline.nf*: main nextflow script for CoCoRV pipeline.
-* *nextflow.config*: contains default configuration for running CoCoRV pipeline, please update the "process.conda" parameter to specify your home directory's micromamba environment folder containing "cocorv-env-GRCh38" environment.
+* *nextflow.config*: contains default configuration for running CoCoRV pipeline, please update the "process.conda" parameter to specify your home directory's micromamba environment folder containing "cocorv-env-GRCh38" or "cocorv-env-GRCh37" environment.
 * *example folder*: contains run specific configuration files.
 You need to create a configuration file like "input.1KG.GRCh38.txt" given in here and update it with case VCF file path and output folder path for your run.
 * *conda-envs folder*: contains YAML files for creating conda environment.